oasis-tcs/openc2-tc-ops/FAQ-Master.md

 ### How is the "suite" of OpenC2 Specifications organized?

-> *NOTE: agreed to add this FAQ at the 5 October 2022 working meeting.*

 As described in the [_OpenC2 Architecture Specification_](https://docs.oasis-open.org/openc2/oc2arch/v1.0/oc2arch-v1.0.html), there are multiple types of OpenC2 specifications, meant to be